TobinTojo/Battle-Arena/README.md

 __Controls:__
 - Instructions in game
-- Click on the Controlis icon in the menu of Battle Area to look at Player Controls
+- Click on the Controls icon in the menu of Battle Area to look at Player Controls
 - Close the application by clickiong the red x icon on the top right of the application

 __Methods:__